 Timothy Holton was born and raised in Berkeley, California, where, in 1975, he began making frames at the highly regarded shop Storey Framing.
 His frame designs arise from a lifelong fascination with architecture, stimulated early on while living and traveling in Italy and Greece, and cultivated at home by ongoing awareness of the Bay Area’s great early twentieth century architects and designers (figures like Bernard Maybeck and Julia Morgan).
-At least as strong an influence were the vernacular brown shingle and Craftsman homes of Berkeley and rural northern California — especially those of the tiny “summer town” of Inverness, in Marin County, where his family owns a 1909 bungalow.
+At least as strong an influence were the vernacular brown shingle and Craftsman homes of Berkeley and rural Northern California — especially those of the tiny “summer town” of Inverness, in Marin County, where his family owns a 1909 bungalow.
 In more recent years he has studied the California Decorative Style work of turn-of-the-century San Franciscans Lucia Kleinhans Mathews and Arthur Mathews.

-In 1988, after studying History at the University of California at Santa Cruz, and enduring a brief career in live theater, Tim turned his attention back to picture framing, undertaking to develop his skills in joinery and carving that distinguish his work.
+In 1988, after studying History at the University of California at Santa Cruz, and enduring a brief career in live theater, Tim turned his attention back to picture framing, undertaking to develop his skills in the joinery techniques and carving that distinguish his work.
 In the Spring of 1993 his furniture and mirrors were displayed at the Oakland Museum’s special gallery of contemporary artisans during the Museum’s exhibition “The Arts and Crafts Movement in California: Living the Good Life”.
 The warm response spurred him later that year to open Holton Furniture and Frame.
 (In 1999 the business name was changed to Holton Studio Frame-Makers to reflect the shop’s exclusive focus on picture and mirror frames.)

 Published articles and a lecture by Timothy Holton